sjwilliams/grunt-responsive-videos/README.md

   }]
 ```

 An array of objects containing the codecs you'd like to produce.
-The keys are used as the extension, and the array of objects will be converted to flags passed into ffmpeg.
+The keys are used as the extension, and the array of objects will be converted to flags passed into FFMpeg.

 The above are the defaults for an encode job and should give reasonable results for HTML5 video.